betagouv/assistant-declaration/README.md

    7. Start a manual deploy from the `master` branch
    8. Now containers are listed, you may ask for the type `M - 512MB of RAM`, no need of more

+4. If the start is failing on migrating things into the `public` schema, it may be due to Metabase for the initial setup unable to use the custom `?currentSchema` (have a look at https://github.com/metabase/metabase/issues/37836#issuecomment-3474538472 for explanations and solution)
-3. Go to https://data.assistant-declaration.beta.gouv.fr/ for the first initialization of the service:
+5. Go to https://data.assistant-declaration.beta.gouv.fr/ for the first initialization of the service:
    1. Use hard secret
    2. Skip database source configuration
    3. Disable metrics going to the Metabase company